stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-We also add convenience converters for a native value or a Java boolean:
+Convenience converters are added to transform the boolean value to a native integer or Java boolean:

 ```java
 public static VulkanBoolean of(int value) {